 Want 20223 to be the year you accomplish your wildest dreams?
 Stay tuned for the best way to create goals and smash your targets.

 Everyone has dreams and hopes for the future.
-Often, we really want something but are unsure of how to get there, or the thing we want seems so far away that it doesn’t seem like it’ll ever happen.
-Regardless of what your goal is or how big or small it is, if you’re a young person who wants to accomplish something, you need to set goals.
+Often, we really want something but are unsure how to get there, or the thing we want seems so far away that it doesn’t seem like it’ll ever happen.
+Regardless of your goal or how big or small it is, if you’re a young person who wants to accomplish something, you need to set goals.

-Once you have a goal in your mind, you’ve reached the first step to goal setting.
-Unfortunately, goal setting isn’t just as simple as thinking of an idea that you’d like to happen, then trying to achieve it.
+Once you have a goal in mind, you’ve reached the first step to goal setting.
+Unfortunately, goal setting isn’t as simple as thinking of an idea you’d like to happen and then trying to achieve it.
 Achieving your goals can be really difficult, especially without motivation and direction.
-The best way to stay motivated and be successful is to set SMART goals.
+The best way to stay motivated and successful is to set SMART goals.

 What are SMART goals?

 Setting SMART goals are a really common method used by many!
-You’ll probably encounter SMART goals soon in life if you haven’t already, particularly if you’re going to college, university, or are starting your career.
-However, it’s never too early to start using this tried and tested method to create goals.
+You’ll probably encounter SMART goals soon in life if you haven’t already, particularly if you’re going to college or university or are starting your career.
+However, it’s never too early to use this tried and tested method to create goals.

 SMART is an acronym that can be used to easily build and assess your goals to see if they are effective.